finos/open-source-readiness/docs/bok/Activities/Level-3/Culture.md

 - **Guilds** / **Centres of Excellence** so that like developers can work together.
 E.g. having a JavaScript community within the organisation and devolving to them to set up events, handle training etc.
 - **Bringing in External Community Managers**: to create communities and guilds where there wasn't one before.
 - **Gamification** Points / Rewards / Badges for the right behaviour such as doing talks, etc.
+  - Make allowances for open source work as part of the day job.
+(Google's 20% time?!)
+  - Manager approval for working on specific projects.
+  - Recognition of star contributors
 - **Encouraging External Interaction**: e.g. covering the expenses of developers going to conferences, getting them to do talks at those conferences, asking people to attend meetups, asking people to engage with external open-source projects, giving people time to work on Open-Source.
 - **Remove The Fear**:  you have to keep messaging that contributing to Open Source is OK.
 In lots of institutions, drawing attention to your work has been considered harmful.
 In some institutions code exfiltration has been a sackable offence.
 - **Shift-Left of Licensing**: can you identify which OSS licenses are being used by your projects at build time, rather than once the projects are released?  (see also: SBOMs)
 - **Hackathons**
 - **External Speakers**: getting high-profile maintainers from OSS projects used in the firm to come and talk.
+- **Top-Down Buy-In**: get senior managers to telegraph their approval of OSS
+- **Newsletters**

 ## Changing Behaviour